ChristianIvicevic/intl-watcher/README.md

 Automatically scans your Next.js project's source files to manage internationalization (i18n) translation keys.
 It keeps your translation dictionaries up-to-date by extracting new keys, removing unused ones, and optionally partitioning keys into separate client and server dictionaries.

+> [!NOTE]
-**Compatibility Note**: Primarily designed for use with `next-intl`, this plugin can technically be adapted for other i18n libraries or frameworks that share a similar dictionary structure and access pattern in code.
+> Primarily designed for use with `next-intl`, this plugin can technically be adapted for other i18n libraries or frameworks that share a similar dictionary structure and access pattern in code.

 ## Features